Toshiba reports 75% plunge in Q2 operating profit, cuts full-year outlook

-TOKYO, Nov 11 (Reuters) - Japan's Toshiba Corp 6502.T on Friday reported a 75% slump in second-quarter operating profit and lowered its full-year earnings outlook.
+TOKYO, Nov 11 (Reuters) - Japan's Toshiba Corp 6502.T on Friday reported a 75% slump in second-quarter operating profit and lowered its full-year earnings outlook after logging an appraisal loss for its printing business.

 It posted an operating profit of 7.54 billion yen ($53.2 million) for the July-September quarter.
 The result compared with a consensus estimate of 36.9 billion yen from four analysts polled by Refinitiv.